edur409/Circumferential-Surface-Waves/README.md

 - Gallezot, M., Treyssede, F., & Abraham, O. (2020).
 Forced vibrations and wave propagation in multilayered solid spheres using a one-dimensional semi-analytical finite element method.
 Wave Motion, 96, 102555. [doi: https://doi.org/10.1016/j.wavemoti.2020.102555](https://doi.org/10.1016/j.wavemoti.2020.102555)

+> [!NOTE]
-**PS1:** The equations presented in Cerv (1988), those in Viktorov's book, and those in Gregory (1971) produce exactly the same dispersion curve results.
+> The equations presented in Cerv (1988), those in Viktorov's book, and those in Gregory (1971) produce exactly the same dispersion curve results.
 The circumferential surface wave around the outline of a thin solid disk is equivalent to that of a cylinder.
 Liu et. al, (1998) is a good reference to the problem of surface waves in thin pipes.

 > [!WARNING]
 > The velocity dispersion of the Rayleigh mode for a steel sphere is different in Clorennec and Royer (2004) [Fig 1.] compared to Gallezot et al. (2020) [Fig 7.].
 This might be due to the equations used by Clorennec and Royer (2004) from Sato and Usami (1962); if the angular wavenumber $k_p$ around the sphere is taken as an integer instead of an integer and a half, the results are in disagreement.
 In other words, if the dimensionless angular wavenumber $k_p$ is mistaken for the spherical harmonic order (co-latitudinal order) $l$ and given only integer values, then **Jeans' rule** or **Jeans' equation** ($k_p = l + 1/2$ or $2 \pi R/ \lambda = l + 1/2$) is not satisfied.
 The following references can help clarify this seemingly puzzling equation: